 Educate students about the consequences of delinquent term bills.

-  Inform students that late fees could be assessed and financial holds could be placed on student accounts, restricting access to course registration, transcripts, and diplomas.
-Consult information on late fees and financial holds.
+Inform students that financial holds could be placed on student accounts, restricting access to course registration, transcripts, and diplomas.
+Consult information on financial holds.

 Counsel students on how to remove holds.

 Review the charts for the four hold categories:

 - Financial holds